• Skip to primary navigation

 • Finally, some health-conscious individuals might prefer dehydrated over smoked jerky as it contains fewer preservatives and artificial ingredients.

-It is important to note that both smoked and dehydrated jerky have their own unique taste and texture profiles.
+Note that both smoked and dehydrated jerky have their own unique taste and texture profiles.

 Depending on one's personal preferences, either option can be a great choice for snacking.